Skip to Content

 If you plan on visiting Moke Lake or enjoying the scenic drive from Queenstown to Glenorchy then Fernhill is also ideal.

-Cons to staying in Fernhill:
+Cons of staying in Fernhill:

-If you miss the bus or plan on being out until after midnight it’s a steep walk up to your accommodation (unless you pay for a $20 NZD taxi.)
-There are limited restaurant options in Fernhill, so, you will need to go to Queenstown to eat for most meals.
-In the winter, Fernhill receives very little sunshine which was one of the worst things about living there.
-In my opinion, Fernhill is a great place to stay in Queenstown in the summer (also, one of the best times of year to visit Queenstown in general.)
+If you miss the bus or plan on being out until after midnight it’s a steep walk up to your accommodation (unless you pay for a $20 NZD taxi).
+There are limited restaurant options in Fernhill, so, you will need to go to Queenstown to eat most meals.

 Where to stay in Fernhill: